josephrexme/josephrex.me/_posts/2017-02-03-big-o-notation-explained.md

 <hr>

 We may begin to write more efficient software with slower growing functions but this wouldn't always cover every part of performance of a software.
-For performance, you also need to consider the hardware resources the program is being run against e.g processing capability, also compiler/interpreter speed.
-With more performance needs multithreading becomes significantly needed and that's where languages with immutable data and static types shine.
+For a complete performance check, you also need to consider the hardware resources the program is being run against e.g processing capability, also compiler/interpreter speed.
+With more performance needs, multithreading becomes significantly needed and that's where languages with immutable data and static types shine.

 Here are some useful resources to learn more on algorithms and complexity theory: